yokobond/xcx-key-events/README.md

 npm install
 ```

-Download [the latest Xcratch Example Code](https://github.com/yokobond/xcx-key-events/archive/master.zip) from [yokobond/xcx-key-events](https://github.com/yokobond/xcx-key-events).
+Download [the latest Key Events Code](https://github.com/yokobond/xcx-key-events/archive/master.zip) from [yokobond/xcx-key-events](https://github.com/yokobond/xcx-key-events).
 This is the base code to be modified as your extension.

 Unzip the downloaded file "xcx-key-events-master.zip" and rename extracted folder to your extension repo name.